aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/README.md

 ![image](https://github.com/aws-samples/automated-file-processing-for-transfer-family-connectors/assets/59907142/f004daec-a7ce-4f8d-b225-00a528af408a)

-For this solution, we impersonate the partner's SFTP server by creating a Transfer Family server and an S3 bucket to store the incoming files.
+For this solution, we emulate the partner's SFTP server by creating a Transfer Family server and an S3 bucket to store the incoming files.

 This solution will be broken down into the following sections: